Commons-based peer production

 Commons-based peer production (CBPP) is a term coined by Harvard Law School professor Yochai Benkler.
 It describes a model of socio-economic production in which large numbers of people work cooperatively; usually over the Internet.
 Commons-based projects generally have less rigid hierarchical structures than those under more traditional business models.

-One of the major characteristics of the commons-based peer production is its non-profit scope.
+One of the major characteristics of commons-based peer production is that participation is not necessarily driven by direct financial incentives.
 Often—but not always—commons-based projects are designed without a need for financial compensation for contributors.
-For example, sharing of STL (file format) design files for objects freely on the internet enables anyone with a 3-D printer to digitally replicate the object, saving the prosumer significant money.
+For example, sharing STL files for 3D-printable objects freely on the Internet enables anyone with a 3-D printer to digitally replicate the object, potentially reducing costs for users who own a 3D printer.

-Synonymous terms for this process include consumer co-production and collaborative media production.
+Related concepts include co-production, crowdsourcing, and collaborative media production..